 \section{Monte Carlo experiments}

 To verify the proposed algorithms in practice, we conducted a number of Monte Carlo experiments.
-We paid special attention to the following: \begin{itemize} \item range of the initial $\textit{CI}$ in which algorithms give acceptable results \item the number of changes to individual elements needed to perform manipulations \end{itemize} Knowing these two values in practice will allow us to assess the effectiveness of the attack (threat scales) with the use of the proposed heuristics.
+We paid special attention to the following: \begin{itemize} \item range of the initial inconsistency in which algorithms give acceptable results \item the number of changes to individual elements needed to perform manipulations \end{itemize} Knowing these two values in practice will allow us to assess the effectiveness of the attack (threat scales) with the use of the proposed heuristics.

-For the purposes of the tests, we generate sets of $1000$ inconsistent PC matrices for each $\textit{CI}$ that fits the range $[0.005k,\,0.005\left(k+1\right)]$, where $k=0,1,2\ldots$.
+For the purposes of the tests, we generate sets of $1000$ inconsistent PC matrices for which the inconsistency index\footnote{Although we used the CI index to prepare the matrices, the Montecarlo experiments were also carried out for other inconsistency indices.} \emph{CI} fits the range $[0.005k,\,0.005\left(k+1\right)]$, where $k=0,1,2\ldots$.
 To create a single $n\times n$ inconsistent matrix, we use the disturbance factor $d$.
 The generation process relies on creating a real random ranking $w$ with values between $1/15$ and $15$.
 Then, we create the consistent matrix $C$ assuming $c_{ij}=w(a_{i})/w(a_{j})$.
 To make the matrix inconsistent, we disturb every entry multiplying it by a randomly chosen number from the range $[1/d,\,d]$.
 If the $\textit{CR}$ of such a disturbed PC matrix is smaller than some acceptance threshold (the default value is $0.1$) we add that matrix into the testing set $\mathcal{C}^{\textit{in}}$.
 Otherwise, we keep generating the next matrices until we get $1000$ items in the testing set.